When you can be dismissed for redundancy

 Labour law

 There are not many options when an employee can be given notice by the employer.
-One option is termination for organisational reasons.
+One option is termination for redundancy or termination for organisational reasons.
 What if your employer dismisses you, ostensibly abolishes your job and then creates and re-fills it?

 naštvaný muž v práci, výpověď pro nadbytečnost